SameerAhmed2005/effective-fiesta/README.md

 ### 5 Ai-Style Assistant and Quiz

 1) The assistant gives fitness advice based on keyword matching
-2) Questions based on fitness knowledge
+2) The assistant remembers the user's name
+3) The quiz tests users based on basic fitness knowledge, it advises on wrong answers and shows the total score